Azure/azure-iot-pcs-remote-monitoring-dotnet/README.md

 Feedback
 ========
-If you have feedback, feature requests, or find a problem, you can create a new issue in the [GitHub Issues](issues)
+* If you have feedback, feature requests, or find a problem, you can create a new issue in the [GitHub Issues](issues)
+* We also have a [User Voice](https://feedback.azure.com/forums/321918-azure-iot) channel to receive suggestions for features and future supported scenarios.

 Contributing
 ============